bigspotteddog/landing-page-service/README.md

 # How to Plan and Build a Project from Scratch

 "I have an idea for a project I would like build, but I don't know where to start."
+I have been a Senior Software Engineer for quite a while now and I still get "writer's block" whenever I sit down to start a new project.

-I have seen this statment made many times and I often find that I say this to myself too.
-Whether you are a beginner or an experienced developer, "writer's block" is likely to occur without doing the very short and simple steps described in this document.
+Whether you are a beginner or an experienced software developer, "writer's block" is likely to occur without doing these very short and simple steps described in this document.

-What I have learned and have been doing for many years now is to create three very short and simple artifacts before I start buildng a project.
-Whether these projects are smaller personal projects or large projects with a team of developers, I have learned that these three artifacts make developing projects so much easier and they remove the writer's block I usually experience if I don't do this.
+What I have learned and have been doing for many years now is to create three very short and simple artifacts before I start new a project.
+Whether these projects are smaller personal projects or large projects with a team of developers, I have learned that these three artifacts make developing a project much easier and they remove the writer's block I usually experience if I don't do this.

-The three artifacts are created in this order.
+These three artifacts are created in this order.
 First, a one-page description of the project in human terms.
 Anyone should be able to read this single page and know what the project will do.
 Next, a workflow diagram is created which is actually a combination sequence, class, and workflow diagram.
 Once the workflow diagram is done, a task list is created from the workflow diagram with tasks broken down into single day units of work.
 The task list tells me where to start and what else I will be doing each day until the project is done.
 This process typlically takes a day or less depending on the size of the project.
 That's it.

 The following describes these three artifacts in detail using a small project as an example.